NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 - Hazard-aware architecture (forwarding implemented; built for future extensions such as stalls)
 - All design and testing done by me as a deep-dive into CPU architecture

+# Tool Usedd
+Vivado version 24.2
+Vivado XSim (Built-in simulator, used for VHDL simulation and waveform viewing)

 ## Open Questions
 Design Questions — Port Entry vs Internal Signal